WASdev/sample.servlet.jdbc/README.md

     $ gradle libertyStop
     ```

-Please refer to the [ci.gradle](http://github.com/WASDev/ci.gradle) repository for documentation and examples for the Liberty Gradle Plug-in.
+Please refer to the [Liberty Gradle Plug-in] repository for documentation and configuration examples for the plug-in.

 # Notice